Peter DeBoer

-George Peter DeBoer (born June 13, 1968) is a Canadian professional ice hockey coach and former player.
-He is the head coach for the Dallas Stars of the National Hockey League (NHL).
-He is also a co-owner of the Oshawa Generals of the Ontario Hockey League (OHL).
+George Peter DeBoer (born June 13, 1968) is a Canadian professional ice hockey coach and former player who most recently served as the head coach for the Dallas Stars of the National Hockey League (NHL).
+He was selected in the 12th round, 237th overall, by the Toronto Maple Leafs in the 1988 NHL entry draft but never played in the NHL, instead playing for the Milwaukee Admirals of the International Hockey League (IHL).

-A two-time winner of the OHL Coach of the Year award, DeBoer was an OHL head coach for 13 seasons with the Detroit Whalers (1995–1997), Plymouth Whalers (1997–2001) and Kitchener Rangers (2001–08), the latter of which he led to a Memorial Cup victory in 2003.
+A two-time winner of the Ontario Hockey League (OHL) Coach of the Year award, DeBoer was a junior hockey head coach for 13 seasons with the Detroit Whalers (1995–1997), Plymouth Whalers (1997–2001) and Kitchener Rangers (2001–08), the latter of which he led to a Memorial Cup victory in 2003.
+DeBoer is also a co-owner of the Oshawa Generals.
 He served as the head coach of the Florida Panthers from 2008 to 2011, the New Jersey Devils from 2011 to 2014, the San Jose Sharks from 2015 to 2019, and the Vegas Golden Knights from 2020 to 2022.
+DeBoer has the most playoff wins without a Stanley Cup championship with 97.

 Playing career

-DeBoer was drafted 237th overall by the Toronto Maple Leafs in the 1988 NHL Entry Draft.
+DeBoer was drafted 237th overall by the Toronto Maple Leafs in the 1988 NHL entry draft.
 At the time, he was playing with the Windsor Spitfires in the OHL, and in his best offensive season, he scored 45 goals and 46 assists for 91 points.
 After Windsor, DeBoer went on to play for the Milwaukee Admirals of the International Hockey League (IHL), playing two full seasons with them.
 In his last season with the Admirals, he scored 27 goals and 34 assists for 61 points and retired after that season.